 That evening Campion continues to experience hallucinations.
 This time though it involves the rope before him and whispers in the air.
 Those ghostly whispers materialize themselves in the form of Tally.
 She arrives in a robe and whispers that he’s alone now.
 Encouraging him to look outside, Campion watches as Father drags Mother away at Marcus’ command.

 Tempest watches this same scene unfold and follows them into the forest.
 Those same four legged creatures from before stalk them from afar too.
 Tempest hides behind rocks and watches Marcus from afar.
 Just before sliding he slides the android into the hole, Sol speaks again and tells Marcus to let her live.

-That eventually manifest itself in the form of a strange figure with markings over his face.
+That eventually manifests itself in the form of a strange figure with markings over his face, Caleb.
 In a scene reminisce of Netflix’s Annihilation, the two figures seem to be in sync.
 Marcus and this doppelganger of his previous self know the other’s moves.
 While they fight, Mother saves herself from the hole with a little help from a stationary Father.

 Elsewhere, Paul finds his pet mouse but Sue is concerned.
 That concern is well warranted as Paul stumbles back to the settlement.
 She finds his cuts deep and seemingly self-inflicted.
 As he whispers about the prophecy, the episode comes to a close.

 If there’s one thing Travis Flimmel pulls off really well – it’s haunting looks and insanity.
 Some of his scenes in Vikings were absolutely magical and here he brings that same delicious maniacal streak to HBO Max’s flagship show.
 The recent news that this one has been renewed for a second season as well will certainly be music to many ears.